 Her cranberry nut bread with Irish butter – she’s Irish.

-This interview was originally published in 99U’s special issue for Adobe XD.
+This interview was originally published in 99U’s special experience design issue, produced in partnership with Adobe XD.